infotheorychalmers/mac_capacity_bounds/README.md

 ```
 		run --K 5 --T 20 --MCX 20000 --startSNR 0 --deltaSNR 1 --endSNR 10
 ```
-Detailed instructions to compile and run the code in MAC is given [here](detailed.md).
+Detailed instructions on how to compile and run the code on a Mac OS X are given [here](detailed.md).